sgreylewis/Predicting_Churn_Case_Study/README.md

 correct and incorrect predictions.
 In this case, a confusion matrix would contain the following:

-* TP - correctly predicting that a user was active
+* True Positives - correctly predicting that a user was active
-* FP - incorrectly predicting that a user was active
+* False Positives - incorrectly predicting that a user was active
-* TN - correctly predicting that a user is not active
+* True Negatives - correctly predicting that a user is not active
-* FN - incorrectly predicting that a user is not active
+* False Negatives - incorrectly predicting that a user is not active

 We want to correctly predict that a user is inactive so that we can provide them with incentives so that they don't leave.
 Now if we incorrectly predict that a